ankitvkh/odoo/runbook/windows-installation-guide.md

 1. **Install Python**:
    - Download and install Python 3.10 (compatible with your Odoo version) from the [official Python website](https://www.python.org/).
    - During installation, check **"Add Python to PATH"**.
+   - OR use the script install_python.bat to install.
+Below is an example of the arguments for the script
+     ```bash
+     install_python.bat 3.10.11 "C:\Users\username\OneDrive\Desktop\softwares"
+     ```

 2. **Install PostgreSQL**:
    - Download and install PostgreSQL from the [official PostgreSQL website](https://www.postgresql.org/).
    - Note the username (`postgres`) and password you set during installation.
-   - Or use the script install_pgsql.bat with the below arguments
+   - Or use the script install_pgsql.bat to install.
+Below is an example of the arguments for the script
      ```bash
      install_pgsql.bat 15.4 "C:\Users\username\OneDrive\Desktop\softwares"
      ```